-I love to add different ingredients into chicken salad.
+I love to add different ingredients to chicken salad.
 Sweet and salty combos are the best!
 This particular recipe is perfect for the holidays not only because of the flavor, but also the colors.

 Most of our family holiday celebrations happen at dinner time.
 Rarely are we together for lunch.
-On Christmas Day we are usually driving around lunch time between my hubby’s parent’s home and my parent’s home.
-We eat breakfast so late at my in-laws house there is no way lunch is going to be consumed.
-But what if you have a gathering at lunch time and want salads and sandwiches instead of hot food?
+On Christmas Day we are usually driving around lunchtime between my hubby’s parent’s home and my parent’s home.
+We eat breakfast so late at my in-law’s house there is no way lunch is going to be consumed.
+But what if you have a gathering at lunchtime and want salads and sandwiches instead of hot food?

 Combining the flavors of the holiday and winter season is a great option.
 What says Fall/Winter more than cranberries and pecans?
 These ingredients also add an interesting texture and flavor combination to chicken salad.
 The colors are pretty too, which is a bonus.

-- 2 large chicken breasts, cooked and shredded
+- 2 large chicken breasts cooked and shredded

-- 2 stalks of celery, diced
+- 2 stalks of celery diced

-- ½ cup chopped onion
+- 1/2 cup chopped onion

-- 1 cup dried cranberries
+- 1/2 cup dried cranberries

-- 1 cup chopped pecans
+- 1/2 cup chopped pecans

-- ¾ cup low calorie mayonnaise (or mayonnaise of your choice)
+- 3/4 cup low calorie mayonnaise or mayonnaise of your choice

-- ⅛ teaspoon salt
+- 1/8 teaspoon salt optional

-- ⅛ teaspoon pepper.
+- 1/8 teaspoon pepper

 - In a large bowl combine chicken, celery, onion, cranberries, and pecans.